marshellon/programming_1/README.md

 seaborn (spearmans test)\
 yaml (reading config file)\
 ipywidgets (interactive plots)\

 The config Yml file can be edited to the correct data path\
 The two datasets are called demographic for the GNP data and GCB2022v27_MtCO2_flat for the emission data.\
 world-CO2-emission-vs-GDP is the picture loaded in the notebook

+to see and run the interactive plots the notebook should be opened in Jupyter notebook or VScode

 The analises uses VS-code in combination with Jupiter notebook